Panama

 A change of world.

 Hannibal Bank is one of the two or three most renowned areas in the Northern Hemisphere for black marlin.
-A seamount discovered in 1914, where currents concentrate all pelagic life.
+A seamount where currents concentrate all pelagic life.
+We go when the conditions are right.

 Here, we read the sea.
 We choose our windows.
 Sometimes, we accept to walk away.